 By 2012 Russia was growing increasingly impatient with the Yanukovych administration.
 It had ardently criticized Yulia Tymoshenko’s imprisonment, especially since the firebrand populist was jailed for abusing office in negotiating an allegedly unfavorable 2009 gas contract with Russia.
 Yanukovych had also played hardball with Moscow, fending off the Kremlin’s advances to buy up Ukraine’s energy transportation infrastructure and to pull Ukraine into the Russian-led customs union.

 By the end of 2013 Ukraine and neighboring Moldova were at a historic crossroads: join a free trade pact with the European Union or join President Putin’s Moscow-based Eurasian Union.
-Moscow recently gave Ukraine a taste of the penalties it faces for moving westward.
+Moscow gave Ukraine a taste of the penalties it faces for moving westward.
 The Kremlin tightened customs controls, threatened higher gas prices, and warned that Russian-speaking areas of Ukraine could secede and join Russia.
 President Yankovych decided in November 2013 to back out of an agreement with the European Union in favor of closer ties with Russia.

 |Join the GlobalSecurity.org mailing list|